A Student’s Perspective on Essential Tech Skills for High School

 So where do you start?

 When teens learn some concepts from a film story, they can then find those concepts when they read books.
+Making these connections is a necessary facet of education (and an important life skill).

-Watching movies as an educational tool, helps teens begin to think that any time they watch a movie, they can use their brains and think about what they are consuming.
+They can use their brains and think about what they are consuming.
 In other words, when given tools for analysis in a gentle way, most teens will have more critical thinking skills for watching movies any time.

 All 7Sisters curriculum is level-able (adaptable for Average- through Honors-level studies.)
 Homeschool high schoolers who are college-bound Honors level cinema studies will find interesting and meaningful leveling-up activities in 7Sisters Cinema Studies for Literature Learning Study Guides.